Cooking: Methods

+Sous vide is a method of cooking where the food is placed into a plastic pouch or glass jar which is then sealed (often in a vacuum) and cooked in a water bath at precise temperatures for longer than normal cooking times, sometimes up to days.

 Health and safety

 Indoor air pollution

-As of 2021, over 2.6 billion people cook using open fires or inefficient stoves using kerosene, biomass, and coal as fuel.
+As of 2021, over 2.6 billion people cook with open fires or inefficient stoves that use kerosene, biomass, and coal as fuel.
 These cooking practices use fuels and technologies that produce high levels of household air pollution, causing 3.8 million premature deaths annually.
 Of these deaths, 27% are from pneumonia, 27% from ischaemic heart disease, 20% from chronic obstructive pulmonary disease, 18% from stroke, and 8% from lung cancer.
 Women and young children are disproportionately affected, since they spend the most time near the hearth.